 Not very far from where I live, there’s a tiny village, quite pretty with a handful of houses along the side of the road which leads to somewhere else more inhabited.
 There are two commercial buildings.
 One is a butcher’s shop – it’s very traditional looking and sells fabulous fresh meat from local farms.
-Opposite is a run-down looking building that reminds of me of scout huts of years ago.
-It has a home-made sign stating that this is “Le Cupidon” and it is a “Club Privé”.
+Opposite is a run-down looking building which puts me in mind of a Girls Guide type hut of yesteryear, grubby and worn out.
+It has a home-made sign stating that it is “Le Cupidon”, a “Club Privé”.

-The Other Half and I assumed that this was a night club – of sorts; it’s certainly not the kind of huge funky club I attended in younger days, it’s a wooden hut style building with no obvious signs of bling-bling as a bit of glamour is called in France.
+The husband and I assumed that this was a night club – of sorts; it’s certainly not the kind of huge funky club I attended in younger days.
+It’s basically a wooden hut with no obvious signs of bling-bling, as a bit of glamour is called in France.